5cover/portfolio/doc/random thoughts.md

 4. Is it ok to use px or should it use em instead, Em is better right?
 It allows use to base our sizes on the text size, to maintain a consistent layout.
 I will use px in the design since they are self-contained but convert them in the implementation
 5. Make interactive elements orange when hovered
 6. my site will be quite hover-heavy
+7. equality is key. purity is possible.
+Math is the only language.